swisscom20052022/bedrock-lab/README.md

 ## Note

 This script is configured to use a specific AWS profile and region.
 Make sure to update these values in the `BedrockClient` initialization if needed.

+## Model Comparison Results

+A comparison test was run between Claude 3 Haiku (anthropic.claude-3-haiku-20240307-v1:0) and Claude 3.5 Sonnet (anthropic.claude-3-5-sonnet-20240620-v1:0).
+Here are the key findings:

+1. Tokens In: Both models used an average of 9.60 input tokens.

+2. Tokens Out:
+   - Claude 3 Haiku: 313.60 tokens
+   - Claude 3.5 Sonnet: 331.60 tokens
+   Claude 3.5 Sonnet generated slightly more output tokens on average.

+3. Total Tokens:
+   - Claude 3 Haiku: 323.20 tokens
+   - Claude 3.5 Sonnet: 341.20 tokens

+4. API Cost: Negligible difference for both models in this test.

+5. Inference Time:
+   - Claude 3 Haiku: 5.75 seconds
+   - Claude 3.5 Sonnet: 12.48 seconds
+   Claude 3 Haiku is significantly faster, taking less than half the time of Claude 3.5 Sonnet.

+6. Tokens Per Second:
+   - Claude 3 Haiku: 63.05 tokens/second
+   - Claude 3.5 Sonnet: 27.61 tokens/second
+   Claude 3 Haiku processes tokens more than twice as fast as Claude 3.5 Sonnet.

+Key Findings:
+1. Speed: Claude 3 Haiku is considerably faster than Claude 3.5 Sonnet.
+2. Output Length: Claude 3.5 Sonnet tends to produce slightly longer responses on average.
+3. Cost: No significant difference in API cost for short prompts.

+Recommendations:
+- Use Claude 3 Haiku for tasks requiring quick responses or real-time interactions.
+- Consider Claude 3.5 Sonnet for tasks that may benefit from more detailed responses.
+- For cost-sensitive applications with short prompts, either model is suitable.
+- Further testing with longer, more complex prompts is recommended to evaluate response quality and accuracy.